zarf-dev/proposals/8-show-manifest-and-values/README.md

 proposal will be implemented, this is the place to discuss that.
 -->

-[Internal variables](https://docs.zarf.dev/ref/values/#internal-values-zarf_) will be set using the default logic except for sensitive values which will be set to "PLACEHOLDER".
+[Internal variables](https://docs.zarf.dev/ref/values/#internal-values-zarf_) will be set using the default logic except for sensitive values which do not have defaults.
+Sensitive values will be set to "PLACEHOLDER" instead.
 For example, the `ZARF_REGISTRY` variable becomes `127.0.0.1:31999`, while `ZARF_GIT_AUTH_PUSH` will be set to "PLACEHOLDER".
 This is done to ensure these commands can run without needing a connection to a cluster with Zarf initialized.

 Manifests and values files will be printed to standard out, while all other logs and output from this command will go to stderr.